nikhil1raghav/blog/content/books.md

   { title = "Einstein's Dreams", review = "Short and evoking.
 30 thought experiments", rating = "3" },
   { title = "High Output Management", review = "THE BOOK for MANAGERS but presents clever ideas that can be used by anyone.
 For example the idea that material becomes more valuable as it moves through the process, can be used to optimize any process you're working with whether it is conveyor belt in a factory or a CI pipeline.", rating = "2" }, { title = "Dune", review = "Boring.
-Read it because 2021 movie ended prematurely.", rating = "3" }, { title = "Missing Readme", review = "Great book, doesn't matter if you’re starting out or not.", rating = "3" }, { title = "Old man and the Sea", review = "I love this.
+Read it because 2021 movie ended prematurely.", rating = "3" }, { title = "Missing Readme", review = "Great book, doesn't matter if you're starting out or not.", rating = "3" }, { title = "Old man and the Sea", review = "I love this.
 Reminds me of my English teacher.", rating = "4" }, { title = "Pragmatic Thinking", review = "Written well, I couldn't move past one chapter of Pragmatic programmer but reading it was effortless.", rating = "3" }, { title = "Picture of Dorian Grey", review = "Yes please, more stories about Faustian Bargain.", rating = "4" },